-7.3.5.2 Backup, archiving and migrating to the extended S1 level
+7.3.5.2 Backup, version backup archiving and migrating to the extended S1 level

-After the extended S1 level has been set up as set out under section "Setup of the extended S1 level" on page 451, the S1 level can be used as before.
-The commands for backup, archiving and migration do not have a special syntax for using the extended S1 level.
+After the extended S1 level has been set up as set out under section "Setup of the extended S1 level", the S1 level can be used as before.
+The statements for backup, version backup, archiving and migration do not have a special syntax for using the extended S1 level.